About the Sonos Ray

-- Soundbar + Optional Wireless Surrounds: Add a pair of Sonos speakers (sold separately) for 4.0ch surround sound with dedicated rear channel speakers for more enveloping surround sound without running speaker wire.
-You can even use the Sonos Amp (sold separately) as a rear amplifier with separate rear loudspeakers; in this configuration you will still need to run wire between the rear speakers and the Sonos Amp.
+- Soundbar + Optional Wireless Surrounds: Add a pair of Sonos speakers (like the Sonos One SL) for 4.0ch surround sound with dedicated rear channel speakers for more enveloping surround sound without running speaker wire.
+You can even use the Sonos Amp as a rear amplifier with separate rear loudspeakers; in this configuration you will still need to run wire between the rear speakers and the Sonos Amp.

-- Soundbar + Optional Wireless Sub & Surrounds: Add a Sonos Sub and a pair of Sonos speakers for a 4.1ch surround sound with a dedicated LFE subwoofer channel for bigger bass response and dedicated rear channels for more immersive surround sound - all without having to run a subwoofer cable or speaker wire.
-You can also use the Sonos Amp (sold separately) as a rear amplifier with separate rear loudspeakers; in this configuration you will still need to run wire between the rear speakers and the Sonos Amp.
+- Soundbar + Optional Wireless Sub & Surrounds: Add a Sonos Sub and a pair of Sonos speakers (like the Sonos One SL) for a 4.1ch surround sound with a dedicated LFE subwoofer channel for bigger bass response and dedicated rear channels for more immersive surround sound - all without having to run a subwoofer cable or speaker wire.
+You can also use the Sonos Amp as a rear amplifier with separate rear loudspeakers; in this configuration you will still need to run wire between the rear speakers and the Sonos Amp.